 Some users have reported it not lasting as long as they hoped

 Can struggle with stronger and more agitated fish

 If you’ve never bought a baitcasting reel then it can be a little confusing to know what to look for and even what style of reel or lure to use along with your baitcaster.
 Finding the right model to start with is vital.
 Our buying guide is designed to help you understand more about baitcasting reels and what features you should be considering.

 Reasons to get a quality baitcasting reel under $50

 Buying a baitcasting reel which is not up to standard is simply not worthwhile.
 If you find yourself with a low-quality baitcaster then you may as well not have one at all.
 In fact, poor quality can lead to backlash and birds nesting of your reel among other issues, which make your fishing experience far worse instead of being better.

 Fortunately, there are plenty of reels which are available under the $50 price point we have set.
 Make the right choice and the accuracy of your fishing will improve hugely.
 In fact, you can quickly and easily stop the cast whenever you need to by using your thumb.

 Features to consider when choosing a baitcasting reel

 The following are the features which we’ve considered in our best baitcasting reel reviews.
 They’re the key things you should be looking out for, and making your decision based on if you plan to buy a reel like this.
-There are many different features to understand, but taking the time to read up on them and compare this to the product listings can help you to ensure you make the right choice.
+When you are buying a baitcaster under $50 or under $100, there are many different features to understand.
+So, taking the time to read up on them and compare this to the product listings will ensure you make the right choice.

 The bearings are key with the casting of the reel, and the more bearings (assuming they’re all good quality) the smoother and quieter the cast should be.
 There is a huge amount of variation in the bearings on this list.
 While some of the models have just three bearings, this can lead to a slower and less smooth cast.